 Many agents also require you to provide them with information about your financial background and to have a guarantor co-sign the rental contract as another security measure.
 Certain conditions apply as who can serve as your guarantor.
 It must usually be a Japanese national with a stable financial background.

-Not at last, entering a rental contract with a conventional real estate company is very expensive.
-A number of refundable and non refundable fees have to be paid, often totaling three to ten months' rent, depending on the company and apartment:
+Not at last, entering a rental contract with a conventional real estate company can be quite expensive.
+A number of refundable and non-refundable fees have to be paid, often totaling two or more months' rent, depending on the company and apartment:

-In most cases, apartments come unfurnished, utilities are not included in the rent, and pets are not allowed.
-Please read more about Japanese apartments and furniture.
+In most cases, apartments come unfurnished, utilities are not included in the rent.
+Pets may or may not be allowed.

 Real estate companies for foreigners